-In this blog post, we will talk about deep learning: its use and business implications.
+In this blog post, we will talk about deep learning (DL) in relation to data science: its use and business implications.
 We will then give an overview of the R&D efforts that Qubole is conducting in this area with respect to GPU support and distributed training.

 Artificial Intelligence and Machine Learning